in

 Radicchio is a cool-season crop.
-It can be grown in early spring and in fall.
+It grows best in the cool weather of spring and fall.

 Sow radicchio seeds directly in the garden 2 to 4 weeks before the last frost in spring.
 To set out transplants start seeds indoors 4 to 5 weeks before transplanting.
 Set transplants in the garden 4 weeks before to 2 weeks after the last frost.
 Transplants will give you a head start on the season.